NGI-TRUSTCHAIN/DUME/README.md

 ### Solid Server

-The **Solid Server** is an implementation of the Solid protocol.
-Solid (Social Linked Data) is a proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.
-This server is designed to provide secure, decentralized data storage and management, specifically tailored to handle large-scale media datasets.
+The **Solid Server** is an implementation of the [Solid Protocol](https://solidproject.org/), designed to decentralize data storage and management.
+Our implementation is based on [node-solid-server](https://github.com/nodeSolidServer/node-solid-server), which provides secure and scalable decentralized data management.

+For more details about Solid, check out the [Solid Project](https://solidproject.org/about).

 ### BackOffice